+If you see the ALSA counter increasing - you can always go back afterwards and look what happened in the log file for further investigations.
 If you want to disable the log function - you can set the log=0 parameter located in the Z-LiveRec.cfg or in the GUI (Full version).
 The verbose parameter (default is 2) is used to track ALSA errors.
 If using 0, no errors will be captured on either the screen or in the log file, and between 1-7 a more deep logging will occur.